 Most car seats are designed to fit the front seat or a pilot seat in the back, but this car seat is fitted for a regular bench-style seat.
 The Kurgo Skybox Rear Dog Car Seat is perfect for smaller dogs.

 It’s super comfortable with low walls and a cozy padded interior.
 Dogs are able to see their surroundings and out the car windows while in their seat, making it perfect for long and short trips alike.

 Kurgo Heather Booster Dog Seat

-Kurgo Heather Booster Dog Seat is a perfect dog car seats for small dogs!
+Kurgo Heather Booster Dog Seat is a perfect dog car seat for small dogs!
 They hold your sweet pup safe and secure while giving him a boost so he can see outside!
-The dog car seat has low walls with a cozy fleece interior and water-resistant exterior.
+The dog car seat has low walls with a cozy fleece interior and a water-resistant exterior.

 The tether and seatbelt system ensures that your bestie will be secure throughout the duration of the car ride.
 There is even a storage pocket to store all your pup’s favourite toys or treats!

 Is your dog too big for a dog car seat?
 There are other products that help keep your dog comfortable during car rides!
 There are several variations of back seat gear that will provide many of the same benefits as a car seat.

 Barriers can be used to keep your pet from jumping to the front seat.
 Not only can your dog be a distraction while driving, but the front seat can also be a more dangerous place to be in the event of a collision.